TiagoMA90/Portfolio-one/README.md

 The website was tested in different Web browsers
 - Testing was done in Chrome, Firefox and Edge for its compatibility.

-This website was tested using chromes extension WAVE Web Accessibility Evaluation Tool.
+The website was tested using chromes extension WAVE Web Accessibility Evaluation Tool.
 - Testing and examination was for all its pages and retrieved no Errors or Contrast errors.

 <img src="assets/screenshots/wave.webp" alt="wave sceenshot">